desmond-ong/resourceUse/README.md

 The code required to reproduce all our analyses, figures, and tables, are given in:
 [EEP_resourceUse_public_cleaned.rmd](EEP_resourceUse_public_cleaned.rmd).

 Which is a R Markdown document, run in RStudio.
-(Dated 24 Nov 2020)
+(Analysis code dated 24 Nov 2020)

 Please see the accompanying Data Access Statement for information about data access.